Main navigation

 • Children up to the age of 5 always travel free of charge.

-• Children up to the age of 5 may only travel in Denmark when accompanied.
+• Children up to the age of 5 may only travel in Denmark when accompanied..

-• Children aged 6-14 pay half the adult fare.
+• Children aged 6-14 pay half the adult fare on the German section of the route.

-• Children aged 6-14 pay half the adult fare on the Danish section of the route.
+• Children aged 6-15 pay half the adult fare on the Danish section of the route.

 The City-Ticket is only available for the 130 participating towns and cities in Germany.
 City-Tickets are not issued for towns and cities in other European countries.